One of the common challenges I’m noticing artists have about branding is figuring out that one thing that sets them apart from everyone else.

 It could even be based on presenting your music creatively like Tierra Whack did with her album Whack World.

 Some people fall into a branding angle much easier because they do have some really interesting life experiences that make it natural.
+Good examples are Slick Rick and Black Violin.
 For others, it can take time to develop.
 This leads to the next point.

 3. What makes you unique will take time.